hsaliyu/cloud-security-lab-portfolio/entra-id-labs/07-defender-for-identity/README.md

 This lab completes the hybrid detection pipeline established in Lab 06, where Microsoft Entra Connect was configured to synchronise on-premises AD users into Entra ID.
 With MDI now deployed, on-premises identity attacks that would previously have been invisible to cloud security tooling are now detected, investigated, and correlated with cloud identity events in a single unified platform.

-A significant portion of this lab involved troubleshooting the MDI licensing and auditing configuration — both of which reflect real-world challenges that security engineers encounter when deploying MDI in enterprise environments.
-These are documented in full as they demonstrate practical problem-solving ability beyond the standard deployment guide.

 ---

 ## Objectives